akutzer/semantic-retrieval/TASKS.md

 :heavy_check_mark: Implement the ColBERT model from the ColBERTv1 paper. \
 :heavy_check_mark: Add support for other backbones, like RoBERTa, TinyBERT, etc. \
 :hourglass_flowing_sand: Write dataloaders base on the dataset class. \
-Formulate the loss function, so that the training loop can just call .backward() on the loss. \
+:hourglass_flowing_sand: Formulate the loss function, so that the training loop can just call .backward() on the loss. \
 :hourglass_flowing_sand: Implement efficient inference using either re-ranking or full-retrieval.
 Focus on inference performance ("model performance"/FLOPs, "model performance"/inference time [µs]) \
 :hourglass_flowing_sand: Try torch.compile() to improve runtime performance.